 Broken Beach in Nusa Penida is on the western coast.
 The island isn’t that big but some roads are in poor condition therefore allow extra time for your trip.
 We wouldn’t consider the road leading here as bad for Nusa Penida’s standards.
 But still has pretty rough patches.

 Allow at least an hour to get here if you come from the other end of the island.

-Broken Beach in Nusa Penida stands in league of its own right.
-Dramatic cliffs circulate all the way round Broken Beach and an archway eroded into the cliffs feeds ocean water to the unique bay.
+Broken Beach in Nusa Penida stands in a league of its own right.
+Dramatic cliffs circulate all the way around Broken Beach and an archway eroded into the cliffs feeds ocean water to the unique bay.

 This is one of those places you can’t help but stand in awe at nature’s creations.

 We came here early morning after spending over an hour at Angel’s Billabong (which is just a short walk away).
 Being here alone we had an experience on a whole new level.
 Not a soul was around and we had the whole place to ourselves.
 Guided tours will start getting here at around 10 am.
 So that gives a good space of time to explore both Angel’s Billabong and Broken Beach.
 Given you get here early that is.

 Paths circulate all the way around the sunken hole of Broken Beach, hence the number of photo opportunities.
 We took a whole load of photographs from all the popular spots and a few other angles.